 - Colander or strainer

-- First, wash the potatoes(800 gm or 5 medium size aloo) for 3-4 times then peel it out.
-Keep it in a bowl full of water.
+- First, take the potatoes(800 gm or 5 medium size aloo), wash it for 3-4 times then peel it out, keep it in a bowl full of water.

 - Take a stainless steel grater, choose the biggest hole(shown in the pic).
 If you select small holes that will make more fine strips but may cause of sticking to each other.

 - Start grating the potatoes one by one to fine julienne strips.